christybell/Bike_Sharing/README.md

 <img src="images/bikesharing-header.png" width="1000" height="300">

 ## Project Overview
-For this project, I've used the ever-popular data visualization software tool, Tableau, to create and present a business proposal for a bike-sharing company.
+For this project, I used the ever-popular data visualization software tool, Tableau, to create and present a business proposal for a bike-sharing company.
 I've created worksheets, dashboards, and stories to visualize key data from a New York Citi Bike dataset.
 I plan to present these visualizations and proposal to an angel investor in the hopes of securing funds to start a bike-sharing business in my hometown of Des Moines, Iowa.

 ## Resources
 - **Data Source**: CSV file containing August 2019 data from the [NYC Citibike](https://www.citibikenyc.com/system-data) website